OMERS Cements Enterprise Architecture as a Key Management Strategy within its Organization

 The strategy shift is an ongoing effort, but Ardoq offers the clarity OMERS needs to pull off these adjustments with ease.
-The platform enables the team to reconfigure their EA roadmaps to advance the business towards new outcomes as they’re idealized—and helps the team maintain control of business and IT variables as it makes those plans a reality.
+The platform helps the team to reconfigure their EA roadmaps to advance the business towards new outcomes.
+This enables them to maintain control of business and IT variables as it makes those plans a reality.

 Discover how forward-thinking organizations are benefiting from Ardoq’s dynamic visualizations:

 Ardoq This article is written by "Ardoq" as it has multiple contributors, including subject matter experts.